-In accordance with the Master Plan requirements and conditions of the Preliminary Plan, the redevelopment of the 107-acre Belward tract must provide a minimum of 20%, or 839,800 square feet, of the Overall Site for public use space (shown in Figure 12).
-The Applicant proposes to provide roughly 9% of the 20% or 75,851 square feet of public use space with the Site Plan.
-The Subject Property includes roughly 1.74 acres of public use space spread across the front entry area off of Private Road B-4, the farm plaza to the west, and the Promenade and plaza with amenities located to the south of the building.
+In accordance with the Master Plan requirements and conditions of the Amended Preliminary Plan, the redevelopment of the 107-acre Belward tract must provide a minimum of 20%, or 839,800 square feet, of the Overall Site for public use space.
+The Applicant will provide roughly 9.8% of the 20% or 74,952 square feet of public use space with the Site Plan.
+The Subject Property includes roughly 1.72 acres of public use space spread across the front entry area off of Private Road B-4, the farm plaza to the west, and the Promenade and plaza with amenities located to the south of the building.
 The remainder of the public use space will be delivered in future Site Plan phases.